codewitch-honey-crisis/alarm_panel/README.md

 4. Configure include/config.h for the count of alarms and all the associated pins

-5. Upload filesystem image (you must do this even if it's empty because SPIFFS must be formatted)
+5. (Optional) Upload filesystem image (you must do this if you're using wifi.txt on SPIFFS)

 6. Upload Firmware to control (supported devices: M5Stack Core2, and Freenove ESP32-S3 Development Kit w/ integrated display)